 Natural Language Processing (NLP)

-NLP is a specialized branch of artificial intelligence that focuses on the interaction between computers and humans through natural language.
-Its aim is to enable machines to understand, interpret, and produce human language in a meaningful way.
-Examples of NLP applications include language translation, sentiment analysis, and voice recognition systems that power virtual assistants like Amazon's Alexa or Google's Assistant.
+Natural Language Processing (NLP) is a branch of artificial intelligence that focuses on the interaction between computers and humans using natural language.
+Its goal is to help machines understand, interpret, and generate human language in useful ways.
+Common NLP applications include language translation, sentiment analysis, and voice recognition systems like Amazon Alexa or Google Assistant.

 Machine Learning (ML)